Course Information

 -

-What if I need to quit while I’m on the course?Please text or call 801-three seven two-8108, our Papa Bear Dispatch.
-You may need to leave a message, but your call will be returned quickly.
+What if I need to quit while I’m on the course?Please text or call our Papa Bear Dispatch.
+Number will be provided at registration and over email - You may need to leave a message, but your call will be returned quickly.
 They will be happy to come to your aid!

 -

 When/Where is my lunch?Lunch for 20-60 Milers will be at the start/finish line at the conclusion of your ride.
-Lunch for 80-100 milers will be at Rowley’s Red Barn in Santaquin, Utah at mile 47.
+Lunch for 80-100 milers will be on the course at a rest stop.

 -